Muster (Texas A&M University): Modern Muster

 Randy Matson, the keynote speaker at the 2000 campus Muster, vowed, "we're here (tonight) to pledge that none of you will be forgotten as long as there are two Aggies left in the world."

 The largest Muster each year, with over 12,000 in attendance, is held in Reed Arena on the campus of Texas A&M University in College Station.
 This campus Muster is dedicated to the 50-year reunion class of that year, demonstrating unity among Aggies.
 During the day, a Camaraderie Barbecue is held at the Academic Plaza around noon to rekindle the spirit of the original Muster celebration.
 The evening Muster ceremony begins with a keynote speaker.
-Several poems are read, including "The Last Corps Trip", which imagines a Judgement Day in which Aggies are welcomed into heaven with open arms.
+Several poems are read, including "The Last Corps Trip", which imagines a Judgement Day in which Aggies are welcomed into Heaven with open arms: Following the 1999 Aggie Bonfire collapse, additional verses of "The Last Corps Trip" honoring those who died were written.

 Following the readings, the room is darkened for the Roll Call of the Absent.
 This Roll Call honors alumni who have died since the last Muster.
 As the names are called, a family member or friend answers "Here", and lights a candle in remembrance of that person.
 Following the Roll Call, the Ross Volunteers perform a three-volley salute, and buglers play "Silver Taps", a version of the US military's melody of farewell.

 Smaller Musters are held in over 300 other locations, including in Kosovo, Germany, Istanbul, Seoul, and almost every county in Texas.
 Names can be called at multiple Muster ceremonies.
 For example, a person may be honored at the Muster in his hometown, while the Muster in the town where his parents live may also choose to call his name.
 Most of the smaller Musters do not have the pageantry of the campus Muster.
 In all cases, a Roll Call for the Absent is held, but the ceremony may take place in conjunction with a barbecue or fish fry, to allow for fellowship.

 In 2018, a Sunrise Muster has been added to the Campus Muster activities.
 In addition to the traditional muster activities, the name of every Aggie that died in the previous year, worldwide that year is read at the Clayton W. Williams Jr. Alumni Center at 6:51 am.
 This is to ensure that each alumna and each alumnus who has died in the preceding year will have someone say "here" for them.
 The event is streamed live on AggieNetwork.com.